neoforged/Documentation/docs/datastorage/attachments.md

         "some_cache", () -> AttachmentType.builder(() -> new SomeCache()).build()
 );

-// Don't forget to register the DeferredRegister to your mod bus:
+// In your mod constructor, don't forget to register the DeferredRegister to your mod bus:
 ATTACHMENT_TYPES.register(modBus);
 ```